 Note that because of the sensors it includes, the Suunto 9 Peak tends to sit a little higher up on the wrist than the user might naturally wear it.

 Regarding the Fenix 7, your options can become overwhelming, as you have size choice, quality choice, and even solar power options.
 The base price for this watch starts at $699 but can work its way up over $1000 with the Sapphire editions and solar power options.

 |Weight||79 g (case only: 56 g)|

-It’s worth noting that the Fenix 7 is quite a bit larger and bulkier than the Suunto 9 Peak.
+It’s worth noting that the Fenix 7 is quite a bit larger and bulkier than the Suunto 9 Peak (unless you look at the S model).
 With the Suunto 9 Peak being Suunto’s thinnest watch, in terms of looks, this becomes a battle of sporty vs. business casual.

 The Garmin Fenix 7 and Suunto 9 Peak don’t look all that similar, but how do they measure up in terms of functionality and features?
 Let’s take a look at how the major categories compare.

 While both watches have a touchscreen, making it easy for users to navigate the watch, their displays hold up differently.
 While both watches have a 1.2-inch screen, the Fenix 7 has a transflective MIP display with 260 x 260 resolution.
 The Suunto 9 Peak has a 240 x 240 resolution and LED backlight.

 Both watches offer GPS capabilities but contain slightly different computing technologies.